Table Of Contents_

 WHY WE LIKE IT: It’s a toilet with a particularly high-seated design and a unique lever for fast dual flushing, Choose this Aqua-Magic model for an ideal upgrade to an older toilet!

 As with our first Aqua-Magic pick, this model has texture and design that are made for easy cleaning.
 It can also be fit with a hand sprayer for convenience if necessary.
 The 18.5-inch height is one of the highest on our list and well-suited for easy sitting even in tight spaces.
+If you’re interested in a black style toilet, there’s the Thetford Aqua Magic Style Plus RV Toilet, which has a sleek, black tank and toilet seat color plus a powerful flush.
 Also, be sure to checkout our guide on the best RV battery you can buy today.

 Award: BEST QUALITY